PoissonJ/notes/os/projects/project1b/README.md

 Safe_increment seems to favor process 0 more than process 1, as process 0 will always finish first in every run I tried.
 The program still, however, completes the incrementing for both processes safely.
+This is probably due to the time is takes to run get_sv and set_sv as these command need to make a system call.